 All of this experience is what has led Lewis to be considered among the best pitmasters in America and why we should expect exceptional BBQ this Fall.

 In addition to the meats, Lewis promises an assortment of sides.
-While the offerings will be seasonal, he said Lewis Barbecue will be serving potato salad, coleslaw, pinto beans (“cowboy campfire style”), mac and cheese, and since he’s a fan of green chili peppers we can expect to see them as well.
+While the offerings will be seasonal, he said Lewis Barbecue will be serving potato salad, coleslaw, pinto beans (“cowboy campfire style”), mac and cheese, and since he’s a fan of green chile peppers, we can expect to see them as well.

 Curious, I asked John if he got to pick a meal for his last supper what it might be.